 - Data Discovery and Access service provides functionality to search and obtain survey data sets;

-- Composite Products Discovery and Access service provides functionality to search and view metadata of composite DTM;
+- Bathymetry Products Discovery and Access service provides functionality to search and view metadata of composite DTM;

 - High-Resolution DTM Discovery and Access: provides functionality to search and obtain HR-DTMs.